bitcoin-s/bitcoin-s/docs/applications/gui.md

 sbt gui/run
 ```

-alternatively the gui can be built into an executable using the [sbt native packager](https://www.scala-sbt.org/sbt-native-packager/).
+The gui can be built into an executable using the [sbt native packager](https://www.scala-sbt.org/sbt-native-packager/).

 ### ScalaFX